Angel & Faith

 This only made Giles more angry, as he never chose.
 He was informed of his destiny to be a Watcher and then expected to simply submit to the family line and follow in his father's footsteps.

 Mr. Giles seemed (to me anyway) to try to be understanding, but Rupert was full of angry grief and resentment.
-When Mr. Giles told him that they're heritage is a Destiny that would come for them and they needed to be prepared to meet it, Rupert chose to storm out of the house instead... and we know where that led... and where Fate ended up leading him back to.
+When Mr. Giles told him that their heritage is a Destiny that would come for them and they needed to be prepared to meet it, Rupert chose to storm out of the house instead... and we know where that led... and where Fate ended up leading him back to.

 Commentary: So, first what I love about this scene is seeing the events that led up to Rupert's throwing in with Ethan and company.
 It's nice that it wasn't just teen rebellion, but that there was a traumatic incident that really caused Rupert to adopt an entirely different persona as 'Ripper'.
 And, I also really liked that they gave Mr. Giles some real sadness about what happened and why Rupert couldn't just walk away (even though we obviously know he tried).
 I had always had an image in my mind that Mr. Giles was going to be a hard-ass, like Travers, but that isn't the case at all (presuming that this flashback is accurate, and there isn't any reason to believe that it's being distorted).